After Trump backs down on stimulus bill, Democrats aim for higher relief checks

 Unemployment benefits being paid out to about 14 million people through pandemic programs lapsed on Saturday but will be restarted now that Trump has signed the bill.

+“It is good news that the president has signed the relief bill.
+But his delayed action cost Washingtonians a week of PUA (Pandemic Unemployment Assistance) benefits,” Inslee, a Democrat, tweeted.

+The relief package extends a moratorium on evictions that was due to expire on Dec.
+31, refreshes support for small-business payrolls, provides funding to help schools re-open and aid for the transport industry and vaccine distribution.

-The package includes $1.4 trillion in spending to fund government agencies.
-If Trump had not signed the legislation, then a partial government shutdown would have begun on Tuesday that would have put millions of government workers’ incomes at risk.
+It includes $1.4 trillion in spending to fund government agencies and avert a government shutdown that would have begun on Tuesday had Trump not signed the legislation.

-Democrats had accused Trump of deepening coronavirus-related hardships by holding up the bill.

 Americans are living through a bitter holiday season with a pandemic that has killed nearly 330,000 people in the United States and a daily death toll now repeatedly well over 3,000, the highest since the pandemic began.

-Trump said he vetoed the legislation, which has passed every year since 1961, because he objected to liability protections for social media companies unrelated to national security and did not want to rename military bases named after generals who fought for the pro-slavery Confederacy during the Civil War.

-Although his previous eight vetoes were all upheld thanks to support from Republicans, advisers said this one looked likely to be overridden.
-The bill passed both houses of Congress with margins greater than the two-thirds majorities that would be needed to override the president’s veto.

-Reporting by Susan Cornwell in Washington and Steve Holland in Palm Beach.
-Writing by Matt Spetalnick.
-Editing by Kieran Murray
+Reporting by Susan Cornwell in Washington and Steve Holland in Palm Beach; additional reporting by Susan Heavey.
+Writing by Matt Spetalnick and David Brunnstrom.
+Editing by Kieran Murray, Chizu Nomiyama and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.